VardaIO/varda/README.md

 Varda is the most beautiful Valar of Middle Earth, the creator of stars.
 Varda engine is the sea of stars' origin of power, at the same time, it will injecting new blood for blockchain's world.

-Q: What am you doing now?
+Q: What are you doing now?

-A: I am writting a peer to peer network based on gRpc
+A: I am writting the consensus

 ## TodoList